Moving pictures from Dragon Con in Atlanta, GA. Sci-fi parody, interviews and more!

 The basic “rules” …

-• • Good audio & video quality, so HD content only (720p or 1080p).
+• Good audio & video quality, so HD content only (720p or 1080p).
+Sideways/Lanscape video (this is not TikTok/Instagram).
 This may not be a Peter Jackson joint, but it’s definitely not Troma (or at least it doesn’t try to be).
 Every year DragonConTV tries to improve production quality … if we can do it, then it proves anyone can do it.

 Once you’re ready, submit a link to your video so we can proceed to the review phase.
 Use The Form, Luke